 Follow these simple steps below to tune your amplified UTV system.

-These instructions will be in reference to our 8 Speaker / 2 Amp System but the fundamentals are the same for all our amplified systems.
+The fundamentals are the same for all our amplified systems.
 Tune using a song that has deep bass tones.
 Think of tuning as setting the safety boundaries for your speakers.
 Also tune with a clean audio source that you will be most commonly using, example Bluetooth.
 Lastly, make sure you have a fully charged battery before tuning!

 Lets start with the Micro 4 Amplifier for the mids and highs: